You know what NTFS is, that’s your windows file system, right?

-Several versions of Linux have supported ZFS since then, like FreeBSD and Suse specifically, have had strong implementations for many years; however, I think the definitive push was the inclusion of ZFS in Ubuntu 16 on April 21, 2016.
+Several OSs like FreeBSD and several Linux flavors have supported ZFS since then, FreeBSD and Suse specifically, have had strong implementations for many years; however, I think the definitive push was the inclusion of ZFS in Ubuntu 16 on April 21, 2016.
 Canonical is making serious efforts to make ZFS a first-class citizen on Ubuntu.

 – Performance is worse than ext4 and also worse than ZFS in most use cases.

-- Performance for relational databases is simply terrible, so much that it becomes unusable for the purpose!
+– Performance for relational databases is simply terrible, so much so that it becomes unusable for the purpose.

-It might certainly some place in the new microservices / kubernetes paradigm, for sure, but why use both BTRFS for containers and ZFS for databases when ZFS does both magnificently?
+It might certainly have some place in the new microservices / Kubernetes paradigm, for sure, but why use both BTRFS for containers and ZFS for databases when ZFS does both magnificently?

 There are also some proprietary alternatives, but we only care about Open Source in this blog.

 There is currently an explosion of many new cloud, and even cloud native, storage solutions, to name a few, Ceph, Gluster, Ray, Portworx, OpenEBS.
 Each offers unique features, mostly centered around the use of Docker containers and Kubernetes.
 For now, it’s hard to use these in production, some run on top of other FSs and some don’t yet perform well in general.
 Some are terrible at databases because they tend to use replication, but most of all, I have yet to see any of these new tools doing anything that cannot be done with ZFS.